NSS-Day-Cohort-55/automated-world/README.md

 ## User Experience

-1. Your team must decide on a consistent experience across all pages.
-Fonts, color scheme, layout, and structure.
+1. A [style guide](AutoWorld-Styles.pdf) has been provided.
+Using the style guide, your team must decide on a consistent experience across all pages.
+Fonts/sizes, color scheme, layout, and structure.
 ![Hello World Layout](./hello-world-wireframe.png)

 ## Stretch Goal